 Piers, Jetties and Breakwaters

 Stilted promenade style piers often dry out fully at low tide, meaning that fishing can only take place over high water.
 Again, spring tides will see the longest fishing sessions available as the tide will come in higher and take longer to go back out.
-These type of piers can fish well in calm conditions and weak tides as species will swim around the supports of the pier looking for food.
+These types of piers can fish well in calm conditions and weak tides as species will swim around the supports of the pier looking for food.
 Solid stone piers which form the entrance to major ports and docks do not generally dry out and are often fishable at all stages of the tide.
 Local knowledge is again key, as certain parts of the pier may fish differently depending on the exact tide.
-In big tides and bad weather piers and jetties can be dangerous, as waves can sweep over fishing positions.
+In big tides and bad weather piers and jetties can be dangerous, as waves can sweep over fishing positions, putting anglers at risk.

 Tides and Rock Marks